 Order Less Takeout: Instant Vortex Plus Air Fryer Oven

-"I really enjoy cooking, and when I do, I usually cook fairly healthy.
+"I really enjoy cooking.
 The issue is that whenever I'm craving something fried or greasy (and this happens semi-regularly), I end up spending way too much money ordering delivery.
 However, after trying several batches of fries and wings that my brother cooked up in his air fryer, I understand why people are so obsessed with these machines.
-I can indulge my 'fast food' cravings, it's quick, and it's cheaper—plus it's way healthier than the fried food I typically order."
+I can indulge my 'fast food' cravings, it's quick, and it's cheaper—plus it's way better than the fried food I typically order."

 MK Hoban, Commerce Editor